xythobuz/yasab/README.md

 Configuration Options like Baudrate, Bootdelay or Clock Frequency can be changed in the makefile.

-Currently, 1868 bytes in Flash are needed.
+On the ATmega32, 1868 bytes in Flash are needed.
 Therefore, set the bootloader section size to 1024 Words.
+On the ATmega2560, 2234 bytes in Flash are needed.
+Therefore, set the bootloader section size to 2048 Words.
+In either way, adjust BOOTSTART in the Makefile!

 ## Uploader